First-principles measurement of ion and electron energization in collisionless accretion flow: Results

 The proposed formula is shown in Fig.~\ref{fig:heating_ratio_radiative}(b).
-It can be seen that Eq.~\eqref{eq:heatingfit} provides a very good approximation for the heating ratio measured in the simulation at the statistically steady-state MRI turbulence (starting from $t\approx8 P_0$), where the system parameters do not change rapidly (see also the discussion in Appendix~\ref{sec:appA}).
-In order to generalize this formula to the regime when both ions and elecreons are relativistic, where one would expect $Q_i/Q_e\rightarrow 1 $, we would need to conduct a larger parameter study, which is out of the scope for this work and will be performed in the future.
+It can be seen that Eq.~\eqref{eq:heatingfit} provides a very good approximation for the heating ratio measured in the simulation during statistically steady-state MRI turbulence (starting from $t\approx8 P_0$), where the system parameters do not change rapidly (see also the discussion in Appendix~\ref{sec:appA}).
+In order to generalize this formula to the regime when both ions and electrons are relativistic, where one would expect $Q_i/Q_e\rightarrow 1 $, we would need to conduct a larger parameter study, which is beyond the scope of this work and will be pursued in the future.

-\section{discussion}
+\section{Discussion}

-In this work, we have presented the first simulations of fully kinetic, three-dimensional, MRI-driven turbulence in semirelativistic ion-electron plasma with realistic proton-to-electron mass ratio.
+In this work, we have presented the first simulations of fully kinetic, three-dimensional, MRI-driven turbulence in semirelativistic ion--electron plasma with a realistic proton-to-electron mass ratio.
 These runs dramatically surpass in size and quality all previous similar works (including our own).
-Such large simulations are unavoidable if one wishes to study the properties of turbulence in the realistic proton-electron plasma found in RIAFs.
-In this sense, our work allows us to model MRI turbulence in the most realistic physical conditions attained so far.
+Such large simulations are unavoidable if one wishes to study the properties of turbulence in the realistic proton--electron plasma found in RIAFs.
+In this sense, our work allows us to model MRI turbulence in the most realistic physical conditions attained so far. {The largest scale separation $\omega_{\mathrm{c},i}/\Omega_0=8$ employed here is dictated by computational limitations and by the complexity of fully kinetic simulations.
+Real SMBH accretion flows are characterized a much larger (by orders of magnitude) scale separation and can be qualitatively different in some aspects (e.g., pressure-anisotropy enhancement and channel-flow formation in the turbulent regime).
+However, since our results agree well with both previous fluid and kinetic studies, we are confident that our approach provides a promising foundation for further exploration of RIAFs with first-principles calculations.}

+Our largest simulation shows a temporal evolution qualitatively comparable to previous pair-plasma simulations and consistent with fluid and hybrid models.
+At the linear stage, we observe the formation of channel flows, which are then disrupted by the large-scale reconnection, after which the system enters a nonlinear, turbulent regime. {In this regime, the channel flows can reform and get disrupted again, which can contribute to plasma heating.
+Previous pair-plasma studies \citep[e.g.,][]{Bacchini_2022,bacchini_2024} suggest that this cycle is a feature of smaller simulations, and tends to disappear for larger scale separations.
+Thus, the recurring large-scale reconnection may have a more pronounced impact on heating in our modest scale-separation runs.}